7 ways to create meaningful English homework. Tips for teachers, parents and students

 Homework should be designed in such a way that it is manageable by students.
-It should not be beyond the limits of their abilities and time limits should be set to prevent student frustration boiling over if they struggle to complete it.
+It should not be beyond the limits of their abilities and time limits should be set to prevent student frustration from boiling over if they struggle to complete it.

-Feedback needs to given in a timely fashion for it to serve any useful purpose.
+Feedback needs to be given in a timely fashion for it to serve any useful purpose.
 This means that consideration must be given to your workload when assigning homework.
 Will you have enough time to mark the students’ work and provide the necessary feedback in a timely manner?

 If not, reconsider the tasks you are setting.
 Remember, you may also find value in peer assessment activities too.

 Also, try setting homework at the start of class to motivate student participation in the lesson to come.
 And, you’ll avoid that tussle at lesson’s end as the students rush for the door!